There’s no easy way to know what to say to someone who had a miscarriage, but no matter how they’re grieving, they need your support.

 - “So what’s wrong with you?”
 Don’t ask or make assumptions about why the miscarriage occurred.
 Sometimes, there is no reason.

-- “It’s just a bunch of cells, not a ‘real’ baby.”
-Yes, to some of our mamas on Peanut, this has been said to them after a pregnancy loss.
+- “It’s just a bunch of cells, not a ‘real’ baby:” Yes, this has been said to some of our Peanut mamas after a pregnancy loss.

-- “What you should do is…” Only offer advice if they ask for it ‒ unsolicited advice is unwanted advice.
+- “What you should do is…:” Only offer advice if they ask for it—unsolicited advice is unwanted advice.
+Many women tend to blame themselves for pregnancy loss, and hearing statements about what they should or should not do can be more harmful than helpful.

 Generally speaking, any sentence that starts with “at least” isn’t an empathetic response.